We will be using:

 For now, Kuzzle Freeboard Datasource plugin is limited to monitoring document when they are created, but you could easily adapt it to monitor document when they are updated, deleted, or published.

-If you have any questions you can reach us on gitter :)
+If you have any questions you can reach us on Discord :)